Ravis-World/Undercurrent-of-Time/README.md

 * Local Play (Optional)

-    1. Download undercurrent.deck from the releases section.
+    1. Download Undercurrent Of Time.deck from the repository.

     2. Open it in the [Decker Demo App](https://beyondloom.com/decker/tour.html).